NicolasFizBenchetrit/Factulendario/readme.md

 # Factulendario 🥐

-This is a custom calendar made to know who has to bring sweets to the office
+This is a custom calendar made to know who has to bring sweets to the office.
+To do it I used the library **FullCalendar**

 ## Stack 💻
 - Vite ⚡